jiang18/mph/README.md

 ```
 --error_weight_name milk_wt
 ```
-The error weight is equal to 1/r^2-1.
+The error weights can be set to 1/r^2-1.

 ### Other optional arguments
 ```--heritability 0.5```